 The standard will apply to all tenures except where national planning guidance suggests otherwise.

 Evidence provided by the Sandwell Viability and Delivery Study (2021) suggests that introduction of this standard is very unlikely to impact on development viability, given the relatively modest increases in room sizes.

+All new-build dwellings will be expected to meet the NDSS, including apartments, as will the conversion of commercial, industrial or similar non-domestic buildings to provide residential accommodation.
+The policy identifies limited exceptions to this, allowing for an element of flexibility in certain circumstances:

+The successful conversion of a heritage asset to a dwelling will be dictated in some instances by the form the building takes, including through the retention of the structure as it was first constructed.
+This may in turn preclude the imposition of the NDSS in the interests of maintaining its significance.

+There may also be situations where a proposal for a purpose-built small house (often referred to as a tiny or micro home and typically having a floor area of 50m2 or less) would not deliver room sizes to match the NDSS.
+This offers flexibility in considering innovative designs that may come forward from individuals interested in developing such a property.

 Introduction of the higher water efficiency standard for all new homes is justified by evidence provided in the Water Cycle Study (2020) and more recently (July 2021) by the Secretary of State’s determination that Severn Trent Water’s catchment is now considered to be an area of serious water stress for the purposes of water resources planning (except in the Chester area).
 This change in water stress classification adds further weight to the need for a tighter water efficiency limit to be adopted; this will be enforced through the building regulations system.
+Where new water efficiency standards emerge during the plan period, they will be used in place of the one set out in the policy.
+Both Severn Trent and South Staffordshire Water currently offer incentives, overseen by Ofwat, that provide financial payments to developers who build homes that achieve lower water consumption levels such as 100 litres per person per day or less.

 Tall Buildings and Gateway Sites